windycom/fast-timezone/README.md

 const zone = getTimezone(50.047, 14.435);
 ```

-In case a timezone is found (which is the case if the arguments are valid), an object is returned:
+In case a timezone is found (which is always the case if the arguments are valid), an object is returned:

 ```JSON
 {